 The Section 1 Local Plan was adopted on 1 February 2021 and is afforded full weight.
-The Section 2 Emerging Local Plan was examined with hearing sessions in April 2021 and consultations undertaken on suggested modifications in late 2021.
-Consultation responses on the modifications were reported to the Inspector and his final report is now awaited imminently.
-Section 2 of the Plan may then be formally adopted.
-Section 2 policies must be assessed on a case-by-case basis in accordance with NPPF paragraph 48 to determine the weight which can be attributed to each policy.
+The Section 2 Emerging Local Plan was examined in 2021 and the Inspector's report has been recently received confirming the plan to be sound.
+Section 2 of the Plan may now proceed to be formally adopted.
+Section 2 policies now carry significant weight.